/* * external links open in new window */

 Talat Warorot – This is where all the locals go to shop – a sprawling complex with food, cheap (not quality) suitcases, clothes, etc. Cnr Th Chang Moi & Th Praisani

-Sunday Walking Street – This is a haven for street food and souvenirs, but it’s so crowded you feel like you’re at a music festival smashed against the person in front of you.
+Sunday Walking Street – This is a haven for street food and basic souvenirs, but it’s so crowded you feel like you’re at a music festival smashed against the person in front of you.
 Rachadamnoen Rd.

 Ploen Ruedee Night Market – This food truck market is located near/in the night bazaar.
 It’s got a wide variety of food options, alcohol, live music and clothing vendors.
 It’s my favorite spot in the night bazaar.
 28/3-4 Changklan Rd